DustinHLand/vkDOOM3/README.md

 # Overview
 vkDOOM3 adds a Vulkan renderer to DOOM 3 BFG Edition.
 It was written as an example of how to use Vulkan for writing something more sizable than simple recipes.
 It covers topics such as General Setup, Proper Memory & Resource Allocation, Synchronization, Pipelines, etc.

+NOTE: For those just wanting to dive straight into the Vulkan code you can find it here... neo/renderer/Vulkan.
+Also you can just search for ID_VULKAN.

 ## TODO

 As of initial release all maps load and are playable.
 However, the code base is not in complete parity with the OpenGL renderer.
 Here are some notes on what is still left to do or address.